DevdudeSami/sapper_prisma_bulma_app/README.md

     4. Install npm dependencies: `npm install`
     5. Start docker: `docker-compose up -d`
     6. Deploy and generate prisma: `prisma deploy; prisma generate`
+    7. Start the GraphQL server: `node index.js`
-    7. Verify prisma is running by going to `http://localhost:4000`
+    8. Verify prisma is running by going to `http://localhost:4000` (you should see a GraphQL playground)